-My working title is: Transnational Feminists in Ireland 1900-1921: Imperial sisterhood or internationalist solidarity?
+My working title is: British Feminists in Ireland 1900-1921: Imperial sisterhood or internationalist solidarity?
 My aim is to examine the politics of the British women participating in Irish feminist and labour movements, with particular reference to how international socialism and solidarity played out in a colonial setting.
 To what extent was the participation of British feminists in Ireland motivated by a maternalistic imperialism that prioritised British women’s enfranchisement over Irishwomen’s aims?
 Was socialist women’s commitment to internationalist class struggle protection against, or complicit with imperialist power dynamics?

 2017-2018: University of the West of England

 MRes - History (Pass with Distinction)

 Thesis: ‘Socialism in Suffrage: The Nature of Cooperation between the IWFL and the Labour Movement in Dublin 1908-1918’

 2014-2017: University of the West of England

 BA (Hons) - History (First Class)